zmtcreative/gm-fancy-lists/README.md

 ### Hash `#.` Continuation Character

-As specified in the Pandoc-style Fancy Lists, after initiating a fancy list with a number, letter (or the `i/I` letter when starting a roman numeral ordered list), you can use the `#.` to mark all subsequent items at that list level.
+As specified in the Pandoc-style Fancy Lists, after initiating a fancy list with a number, letter (or the `i/I` letter when starting a roman numeral ordered list), you can use the hash-continuation marker (`#.`) to mark all subsequent items at that list level.
 The use of the `#.` continuation character is optional for number and letter ordered lists.

-However, as noted in the following section [Roman Numeral Lists](#roman-numeral-lists), if you are starting a roman numeral ordered list (using `i/I`, `ii/II` `iii/III` or `iv/IV` to start the list), you **MUST** use the `#.` continuation character for any subsequent list identifiers that don't begin with `i` (or `I`).
+If you are starting a roman numeral ordered list (using `i/I`, `ii/II`, `iii/III`, or `iv/IV` to start the list), you must use the `#.` (or `#)`) continuation character for any subsequent list identifiers that don't begin with `i` (or `I`).
 Otherwise you will get unexpected results.

 ### Roman Numeral Lists

-Roman Numerals are a special case that deviates slightly from Pandoc.
+Roman numeral lists are a special case that deviates slightly from Pandoc.
 We **ONLY** accept the roman numeral numbers `1-4` (i.e., `i`, `ii`, `iii` and `iv` and the uppercase equivalents) to indicate the **start** of a roman numeral ordered list.
 This simplifies the parsing of lists, so we don't have to figure out if a list starting with a `c` is an alphabetic list (start value = `3`) or a roman numeral list (start value = `100`).

-It is assumed (whether you like it or not :smile:) that most people don't need to start a roman numeral ordered list with some arbitrary large roman numeral (like `MMXXV` for `2025`).
-This was a design decision on my part to keep roman numeral handling relatively simple.
+It is assumed that most people don't need to start a roman numeral ordered list with some arbitrary large roman numeral (like `MMXXV` for `2025`).
+This was a design decision on our part to keep roman numeral handling relatively simple.

 These are valid ordered lists using roman numerals: